anggwar/GDE-ADK-Foundations-Plus/codelabs.md

 source .venv/bin/activate
 ```
 You'll see (ai-agents-adk) prefixing your terminal prompt, indicating the virtual environment is active.

-### 3. Install adk page
+### 3. Install ADK
 ```bash
 uv pip install google-adk
 ```
-Note: If you accidentally close the terminal, you will need to go into ai-agents-adk folder and execute source .venv/bin/activate again.
+Tip: If you accidentally close the terminal, you will need to go into ai-agents-adk folder and execute source .venv/bin/activate again.

 ## 4. Create Your Agent
-With your environment ready, it's time to create your AI agent's foundation.
-ADK requires a few files to define your agent's logic and configuration:
+ADK requires a specific file structure to define your agent's logic.
+We will generate this using the CLI.

 agent.py: Contains your agent's primary Python code, defining its name, the LLM it uses, and core instructions.
 __init__.py: Marks the directory as a Python package, helping ADK discover and load your agent definition.
 .env: Stores sensitive information and configuration variables like API key, Project ID, and location.
+### Initialize the Agent
-This command will create a new directory named ceritanenek containing the three essential files.
+Run the following command to create a new agent named ceritanenek:
 ```bash
 adk create ceritanenek
 ```
 Once the command is executed, you will be asked to choose a few options to configure your agent.

-For the first step, choose option 1 to use the gemini-2.5-flash model, a fast and efficient model perfect for conversational tasks.
-Note: **FOLLOW THIS STEP!
-DO NOT DEVIATE**
+### Configuration Prompts
+Follow the prompts exactly as shown below.

+### 1. Choose the Model Select Option 1 (gemini-2.5-flash).
+Note: We select 2.5 Flash here for the initial setup.
+We will manually upgrade the code to Gemini 3.0 Pro in a later step.
 ```bash
 Choose a model for the root agent:
 1. gemini-2.5-flash
 2. Other models (fill later)
 Choose model (1, 2): 1
 ```
-why still 2.5? because this is the easiest options when creating your basic ADK agents. we will change the models later. relax.

 For the second step, choose Vertex AI (option 2), Google Cloud's powerful, managed AI platform, as the backend service provider.
 ```bash
 Choose a model for the root agent: